-6. Clear the Disable Port Triggering check box.

-If this check box is selected, the router does not use port triggering even if you specified port triggering settings.

-7. In the Port Triggering Timeout field, enter a value up to 9999 minutes.
+- 6. To disable port triggering, select the Disable Port Triggering check box.
+If this check box is selected, the router does not use port triggering even if you specified port triggering settings. - 7.
+To change the time-out period, in the Port Triggering Timeout field, enter a value up to 9999 minutes.